connglli/ELEGANT/README.md

 #### step3: download dbs

-Move the jar file to any place that you like, and enter that folder, then enter the following commands to download [ELEGANT-dbs](https://github.com/Leetsong/ELEGANT-dbs), the databases (or datasets, resources) `ELEGANT` and `elegant-cli` needs.
+Move the jar file to any place that you like, and enter that folder, then enter the following commands to download [ELEGANT-dbs](https://github.com/Leetsong/ELEGANT-dbs), the databases (or datasets, resources) `ELEGANT` and `ele-cli` needs.

 ```bash
 $ git clone https://github.com/Leetsong/ELEGANT-dbs.git dbs